finnianr/Eiffel-Loop/doc/Contents.md

 ## Search Engine Classes
 Classes for parsing search terms and searching a list conforming to `CHAIN [EL_WORD_SEARCHABLE]`.
 The search uses case-insensivitive word tokenization.

-Facility to create custom search times.
-Terms can be combined using basic boolean operators.
+* Facility to create custom search types.
+* Terms can be combined using basic boolean operators.

-## Windows Registry Access
+## Windows Registry Management
+Classes for Windows registry searching, reading and editing.

 This library adds a layer of abstraction to the Windows registry classes found the in the [Eiffel Windows Library WEL](https://www.eiffel.org/resources/libraries/wel).
 This abstraction layer makes it easier and more intuitive to search, read and edit Windows registry keys and data.
-See [this article](https://room.eiffel.com/article/windows_registry_access_made_easy) on Eiffel room.
+See [this article](https://www.eiffel.org/article/windows_registry_access_made_easy) on Eiffel room.
 ## Eiffel LIST-orientated XML Database
+**Status:** No longer maintained

 A simple XML database based on VTD-XML xpath and XML parsing library.
 Supports transactions and encryption.
 Any list conforming to `LIST [EL_STORABLE_XML_ELEMENT]` can be turned into a database.
-This library has now been superceded by `chain-db.ecf` which is more sophisticated and uses a binary format.
+This library has now been superceded by [Eco-DB.ecf](http://www.eiffel-loop.com/library/Eco-DB.html) which is faster, more powerful and uses a binary format.
+## Xpath Orientated Node-scanning and Object Building
+This library has two major functions:

-## Xpath orientated XML node scanners and Eiffel object builders
+* Xpath orientated XML node scanners fed by 5 different types of XML node parse event generators.
+* Recursive building of Eiffel objects from XML using Xpath expressions.

+**XML Node Scanning**

-A library implementing various kinds of XML document node scanners fed by 5 different types of XML node parse event generators.
-These 5 types, all descendants of class [$source EL_PARSE_EVENT_SOURCE], are as follows:
+The 5 parse event generators types, all descendants of class [$source EL_PARSE_EVENT_SOURCE], are as follows:

 **1.** [$source EL_EXPAT_XML_PARSER]: An Eiffel binding to the [eXpat XML parser](http://expat.sourceforge.net/)